dj1701/shado.js/README.md

 Browser Support:
 ----------------

 Shado.js has been tested on the latast versions as of time of writing with Intenet Explorer, Firefox and Chrome.
+A minified version has been added for optimised download time.